Description

 How long does cardarine take to work in research settings?

-Metabolic effects of GW-501516 begin at the transcriptional level within hours of administration, with measurable changes in fatty acid oxidation gene expression detectable within 24 to 48 hours.
-Functional endurance improvements and lipid profile changes typically become apparent within one to two weeks of daily dosing in preclinical models.
+Body effects of GW-501516 begin at the transcriptional level within hours of use, with measurable changes in fatty acid oxidation gene expression detectable within 24 to 48 hours.
+Functional endurance gains and lipid profile changes often become apparent within one to two weeks of daily dosing in lab models.

 Is GW-501516 a SARM?